 Implementing dynamic pricing strategies can help prevent the accumulation of dead stock inventory.
 As an ecommerce business, you can adjust prices based on demand, season, and market trends.
 If certain products aren't selling well, consider lowering their prices to increase their appeal.
 You can even create a 'Clearance Sales' section on your website to allow shoppers to find all discounted products in one place.
 Conversely, if items sell fast, adjust their prices upward to improve profit margins.

-Another effective strategy is to offer unsold items as gifts or bonuses with the purchase of other products.
+Another effective strategy is to offer unsold items as gifts or bonuses when purchasing other products.
 This not only helps to clear out slow-moving stock but can also encourage customers to make additional purchases.
 Moreover, it can enhance customer satisfaction by offering them added value for their money.

 Product bundling involves selling multiple products together at a discounted price.
 If you have items that aren't selling well, consider bundling them with more popular products.
 Customers perceive such bundles as good value, which can help move slower-selling items out of your inventory.